alexmilowski/goodies/flow/littleflow-revised.md

 transform → inference → store
 ```

-Two different flow statements can be combined with a label:
+Two different flow statements can be combined with a label that prefixed with a colon:

 ```
 transform → :transformed